Grigory Potemkin: Personality and reputation

-Potemkin was also an intellectual.
+Potemkin was an intellectual.
 The Prince of Ligne noted that Potemkin had "natural abilities [and] an excellent memory".
 He was interested in history, generally knowledgeable, and loved the classical music of the period, as well as opera.
-He liked all food, both peasant and fine (particular favorites included roast beef and potatoes), and his anglophilia meant that English gardens were prepared wherever he went.
-A practical politician, his political ideas were "quintessentially Russian", and he believed in the superiority of the Tsarist autocracy (he once described the French revolutionaries as "a pack of madmen").
+He liked all food, both peasant and fine, his favorites including roast beef and potatoes; while his anglophilia meant that English gardens were prepared wherever he went.
+A practical politician, his political ideas were "quintessentially Russian", and he believed in the superiority of the Tsarist autocracy.
+He once described the French revolutionaries as "a pack of madmen".

 One evening, at the height of his power, Potemkin declared to his dinner guests:

 Ultimately, Potemkin proved a controversial figure.
 Criticisms include "laziness, corruption, debauchery, indecision, extravagance, falsification, military incompetence, and disinformation on a vast scale", but supporters hold that "the sybaritism [devotion to luxury] and extravagance... are truly justified", stressing Potemkin's "intelligence, force of personality, spectacular vision, courage, generosity and great achievements".
 Although not a military genius, he was "seriously able" in military matters.
 Potemkin's contemporary Ségur was quick to criticise, writing that "nobody thought out a plan more swiftly [than Potemkin], carried it out more slowly and abandoned it more easily".
 Another contemporary, the Scotsman Sir John Sinclair, added that Potemkin had "great abilities" but was ultimately a "worthless and dangerous character".
 Russian opponents such as Semyon Vorontsov agreed: the Prince had "lots of intelligence, intrigue and credit", but lacked "knowledge, application and virtue".

 Family

 Potemkin had no legitimate descendants, though it is probable he had illegitimate issue.
+Elizabeth Temkina was the once-alleged daughter of Catherine the Great and Grigory Potemkin.

 Four of his five sisters lived long enough to bear children, but only the daughters of his sister Marfa Elena (sometimes rendered as 'Helen') received Potemkin's special attention.
 The five unmarried Engelhardt sisters arrived in court in 1775 on the direction of their recently widowed father Vassily.
 Legend suggests Potemkin soon seduced many of the girls, one of whom was twelve or thirteen at the time.
 An affair with the third eldest, Varvara, can be verified; after that had subsided, Potemkin formed close—and probably amorous—relationships successively with Alexandra, the second eldest, and Ekaterina, the fifth.

 Potemkin also had influential relatives.
 Potemkin's sister Maria, for example, married Russian senator Nikolay Samoylov: their son Alexander was decorated for his service under Potemkin in the army; their daughter Ekaterina married first into the Raevsky family, and then the wealthy landowner Lev Davydov.
 She had children with both husbands, including highly decorated General Nikolay Raevsky, Potemkin's great-nephew.
 His wider family included several distant cousins, among them Count Pavel Potemkin, another decorated military figure, whose brother Mikhail married Potemkin's niece Tatiana Engelhardt.
 A distant nephew, Felix Yusupov, helped murder Rasputin in 1916.